Jairanpo/sagas-redux-sample/README.md

 Any request to port http://localhost:8080/ will try to reach the client application.
 Requests to the route `/api` would be routed to the server.
-Each service is build with its own Dockerfile.
+Each service was built with its own Dockerfile.

 # Backend
 The backend is build with apollo server and only supports a